INSIDE: In this blog, you’ll find a week of baby breakfast ideas you can easily share with your baby.

 My first son didn’t take to solids readily.
 It’s like he didn’t know his Mam was a dietitian!

 But breakfast was the ONE meal that he reliably ate.
 And watching him polish off a bowl of fruity porridge was a joy.
 So much so that he converted me to porridge, something I’d disliked from my own childhood.

 We impact our babies’ eating, but they can influence ours too.
 And that aside, it’s much easier to make one breakfast than two (or three, or five!).

 Bonus: As a bonus for joining my weekly newsletter, get this free cheat sheet of 7 simple baby breakfast ideas you can easily share

 When’s the best time to introduce breakfast to my baby

 There’s no right or wrong answer, but most parents introduce breakfast after ‘vegetable first tastes’.

 Sometimes the most straightforward ideas are the best.
 And the good news is that you’re probably already eating a version of the perfect baby breakfast yourself.

-Follow this simple rule!
+Follow this simple rule for nutritious breakfasts.

 And if you follow this formula, you really can’t go wrong!